nishantgoeluk-pixel/procurement-spend-governance-analytics/README.md

 **Spend vs Budget by Period** — combo chart showing monthly actual spend (bars) against budget line.
 Bars show spend volatility across the year; the budget line provides the consistent reference point.
 2024 full-year position: -5.1% under budget (£305K favourable variance).

 **Spend vs Budget by Department** — clustered bar chart.
-Immediately surfaces the department story: IT overspent by 8% (software renewal and cloud migration costs); Marketing underspent by 12% (campaign spend deferred).
+Immediately surfaces the department story: IT overspent by 8% against budget — the largest departmental variance; Marketing came in 12% under budget.
 Finance, Operations and HR within tolerance.

 Year and Division slicers placed on the page keep filtering in context — no need to navigate to a separate page for a different view.